ibexa/documentation-developer/docs/api/public_php_api.md

 $section = $sectionService->loadSection( $sectionId );
 ```

-`SectionService::loadSection()` is then used to load the Section we want to assign our Content to.
+`SectionService::loadSection()` is then used to load the Section you want to assign your Content to.
 Note that there is no `SectionInfo` object.
-Sections are quite simple, and we don't need to separate their metadata from their actual data.
+Sections are quite simple, and you don't need to separate their metadata from their actual data.
 However, `SectionCreateStruct` and [`SectionUpdateStruct`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/SectionUpdateStruct.html) objects must still be used to create and update Sections.

 **assign section to content**